Fun Coffee Filter WAVES

 The Steps

-4. Grab half of your filters and fold into a triange, cut out the center.
-Repeat with the next half. (we used 7 each)
+3. Grab half of your filters and fold them into a triangle, and cut out the center.
+Repeat with the next half (We used 7 each).

-5. Set aside 1 center piece for your sun.
+4. Set aside one center piece for your sun.

-8. Add your sun into the yellow and all the other pieces into the colors you’d like.
+1. Cut a sun from the extra piece and add it to the yellow dye and all the other pieces into the colors you’d like.

-12. Begin to glue down layers of filters close to the edge of the sand and overlaping them.
-We worked from lightest color to darkest.
+1. Begin to glue down layers of filters close to the edge of the sand, overlapping them.
+We worked from the lightest color to the darkest.

 That’s it!